kaylumah/hosting/_site/_posts/2023-04-14-csharp-client-for-openapi-revistted.md

 }
 ```

-> Unless you change the value of `codeGenerators/openApiToCSharpClient/jsonLibrary` to `SystemTextJson` you also need to install Newtonsoft.
+I don't remember it being possible back then, but you can now change the JSON serializer used in the generated client.
+You can do so by modifying the value of `codeGenerators/openApiToCSharpClient/jsonLibrary` to `SystemTextJson`.
+If you do not do this, you must install the `Newtonsoft.Json` package, or the generated code will not compile.

 ## Using OpenAPI Reference